dotcomrow/k8s-rules-engine/KOGITO-DECISION-SERVICE-DEPLOYMENT.md

 1. Check logs: `kubectl logs -n drools deployment/kogito-decision-service`
 2. Verify health endpoints respond correctly
 3. Ensure your JAR file is properly built and included in the image
-4. Check resource limits and adjust if needed
+4. Review VPA/Goldilocks recommendations if the service is under- or over-provisioned

 The mock service ensures your platform remains operational while you develop your decision services.